V-Mayya/sql-project/index.md

 ### Further Questions/Extensions and Limitations

+Extensions:
+- Include all countries by region to link to economic impact table 2

 Limitations:
 - Limitation could be natural disasters accounts for only small number of fatalities/gdp loss compared to other things but still equally impactful
 - Other types of disasters not included?